- 101 Price: $195

 Does this course include Live Sessions?

-101: Mindfulness Foundations includes two LIVE Sessions that will take place in Week 1 and Week 3 of the course.
-LIVE Sessions are guided by an Online Course Guide and typically include a guided practice, a review of course concepts, and an opportunity to connect with other course participants.
-We strongly encourage you to attend the LIVE Sessions -- we often receive feedback from participants that the LIVE Sessions were a highlight of their course experience.
+101: Mindfulness Foundations includes two Live Session options.
+Live Sessions are guided by an Online Course Guide and typically include a guided practice, a review of course concepts, and an opportunity to connect with other course participants.
+We strongly encourage you to attend the Live Sessions -- we often receive feedback from participants that the Live Sessions were a highlight of their course experience.